iwswordpress/ndc-gql/COURSES-03/23-interface/GUIDE.md

 https://www.apollographql.com/docs/apollo-server/schema/unions-interfaces/

+Union: A collection of related but different objects

+Interface: A collection of similar objects with most of their properties the same but some different ones too.

 Interfaces allow us to group result into one query.

 We have to copy all interface fields in the extended type.